PavanRangani/docs/docs/prd/assets/transfer-assets.md

 - `Transferred On` is Date input field. and Its a mandatory field.
 - `Transferred To` is auto-complete dropdown. and Its a mandatory field.
-- If an asset is linked in active banking, system shows error like : `This Asset is linked with any active banking of this legal entity`. see this
+- If the asset is added to an active banking, that asset will not be transferred.
+Show system `Transfer Not Possible` dialog.
+[See this](https://drive.google.com/file/d/1aqsAuNbk9OyQs-M6-_7z4qr1ZR3Zdu3B/view)